diamonce/1s_week_build_ship_run/README.md

   * If you want to know how Kubernetes (k8s) cluster on Google Cloud Platform (GCP) was initially deployed please take a look at /demo/deploy/tf-gke-project/.

+You can find me at @dok_tele_status_bot https://web.telegram.org/a/#7159007767 .
+Bot implementation is next door at https://github.com/diamonce/dok_tele_status .

 Good luck!